Number (sports): Canadian football

 Unlike American football, Canadian football has long allowed the use of the number 0, even at the professional level; it is often worn by defensive backs, like Rico Murray.

 Canadian football, such as that played at the university level in U Sports or professionally in the Canadian Football League (CFL), follows similar rules to amateur American football, with some minor exceptions.
 In the original numbering system, offensive linemen wore numbers from 40 to 69 and numbers 70–79 were allocated to receivers.
 A rules change in 2008 switched numbers 40–49 from offensive linemen to eligible receivers.
 Any eligible player, whether he is a quarterback, running back, receiver, or a kicker, can wear any eligible number.
 Doug Flutie wore his Boston College number of 22 when he played quarterback for the BC Lions and No. 20 for the Calgary Stampeders.
 Currently, numbers 1–49 and 70–89 are eligible while 50–69 are not.
 They can be used as ineligible players in eligible positions.
 Numbers 90–99 are generally worn on defense although in the early days of the CFL, 90s were common on offense.
 The numbers 0 and 00 are also allowed in the CFL, although since the beginning of the 2023 CFL season, teams are not permitted to issue both 0 and 00 simultaneously as this "creates significant issues with the statistical and scouting systems the teams deploy".
 Defensive players' numbers have no position-based restrictions.

 Handball

 According to the International Handball Federation, players may wear numbers from 1 to 99.

-Goalkeepers often wears the numbers 12 and 1.
+Goalkeepers often wear the numbers 1 and 12.
 16 is also common.

 Field players usually have the remaining numbers from 1 to 20.
-Sometimes the players also have the last two digits of their birth year.
+Some players wear the last two digits of their birth year.